nrolls/url-chrome-extension/README.md

 5. Select the folder where the extension is saved

 Happy browsing!
 Updates to come:
-- The ability to remove a single URL, in addition to "Delete All"S
+- The ability to remove a single URL, in addition to "Delete All"